terragord7/google-vision-wrapper/README.md

     def texts(self):
         '''
         Loops on the detected texts.
-For each, appends a list with name, confidence and
-        (x,y) 2-tuples with the bounding box coordinates.
+For each, appends a list with description, language and (x,y) 2-tuples with the bounding box coordinates.
         Appends also a list with the corresponding headers.
         Returns the two lists created.